SwissClinicalTrialOrganisation/secuTrial_recipes/automatic_data_export/README.md

 # export public key to file john_doe_pub.key
 gpg --export B20479972437334F62D375F901CF5CC22F189BA1 > john_doe_pub.key
 # export private key to file john_doe_priv.key
-# (this will prompt for the password that was used during key generation)
+# (this may prompt for the password that was used during key generation)
 gpg --export-secret-keys B20479972437334F62D375F901CF5CC22F189BA1 > john_doe_priv.key

 # copy these files to the "other machine" (e.g. with scp)